-Obligation to mediate.
+Obligation to mediate in good faith.
 If a client presents a claim, grievance, dispute, or cause of action against this law firm, then, prior to resorting to litigation or the filing of a complaint with any governmental or administrative agency: (a) the parties agree to negotiate in good faith in an effort to resolve the dispute; (b) if the dispute is not settled through negotiation, then the parties agree to mediate in good faith as follows: (1) mediation shall be for one-half day in Harris County, Texas; (2) each party shall each bear that party’s own fees, costs and expenses through the mediation and any follow-up work that may be required.
 If suit is filed without having first submitted the dispute to mediation, the parties agree that said suit shall be abated pending completion of mediation.
 Texas law applies.
 There shall be no requirement that a claim made by this firm against a client be mediated prior to filing of suit.

 Suits against this firm.
 Venue for any suit by a client against this firm is exclusively in Harris County, Texas.
 Trial by jury is waived in favor of trial before the court.
 Recoverable damages are limited to actual, tangible damages.
 Damages for mental anguish and exemplary damages are entirely and unconditionally waived.
 Judgments obtained shall bear zero percent interest.